-After my adventures in driving, when I got home last night I decided that an evening with Youtube beckoned.
+When I got home last night I decided that an evening with Youtube beckoned.

 I settled for ‘Mommie Dearest’- a biopic about screen legend of the 1920s to the 1960s, Miss Joan Crawford.
 It is based on the tell-all biography of the same name, by her adopted daughter Christina.

 When the book was released the year after Joan’s death (when Christina had been disinherited by her now reclusive mother ‘for reasons known to her’ it caused a sensation.
-It painted a picture of Joan as an abusive monster, a neurotic, alcoholic, rage-fuelled demon.
+It painted a picture of Joan as an abusive monster, a neurotic, alcoholic, rage-fueled demon.
 This was the first tell-all book, and it was massively controversial.
 Old Hollywood always protected their own.
 The publicity departments of the Hollywood studios were always present to make sure that the stars only received good press.
 They arranged a wife for Rock Hudson, when rumours surfaced about his errant ways.
-How dare Christina besmirch her mother’s name.
+How dare Christina besmirch her mother’s name?

 Christina was condemned as a mercenary, taking advantage of her dead mother’s fame, for financial gain.
 Especially when Joan was no longer around to refute any of the claims.
 There were few people who defended Joan however.
 They had witnessed Joan’s lunatic behaviour at home.